-Definition 4.48.
+Definition 2.43.
 A proposition that is always true is called a tautology.
 One that is always false is a contradiction.
 Finally, one that is neither of these is called a contingency.

-Example 4.49.
+Example 2.44.
 Assume that x is a real number.

-- (a) The proposition "x < 0" is a contingency since its truth depends on the value of x. - (b) The proposition " $x^2 < 0$ " is a contradiction since it is false no matter what x is. - (c) The proposition " $x^2 > 0$ " is a tautology since it is true no matter what x is.
+- (a) The proposition "x < 0" is a contingency since its truth depends on the value of x. - (b) The proposition " $x^2 < 0$ " is a contradiction since it is false no matter what x is. - (c) The proposition " $x^2 \ge 0$ " is a tautology since it is true no matter what x is.

-★Fill in the details 4.50.
+★Fill in the details 2.45.
 State whether each of the following propositions is a tautology, contradiction, or contingency.
 Give a brief justification.

-- (a) $p \lor \neg p$ is a \\\\\ since either p or $\neg p$ has to be true. (b) $p \land \neg p$ is a \\\\\ since \\\\
+- (a) $p \lor \neg p$ is a since either p or $\neg p$ has to be true. (b) $p \land \neg p$ is a since

+We will cover proofs more formally later, but for now we will informally introduce two proof techniques involving propositional logic.
 To prove something is a tautology, one must prove that it is always true.
 One way to do this is to show that the proposition is true for every row of the truth table.
 Another way is to argue (without using a truth table) that the proposition is always true, often using a proof by cases.
+This is exactly what it sounds like: consider every possibility, and show that in all cases we get true.

-Example 4.51.
+Example 2.46.
 Prove that $p \vee \neg p$ is a tautology.